 Pentagon leaders say the U.S. will be engaged in counter terrorism operations around the globe, so in addition to the emphasis on the Asia-Pacific region, there will be a focus on Special Operations Forces like Navy Seals, Green Berets and Army Rangers.
 Unmanned air systems (UAS) are also getting a boost with funds aimed at sustaining the Air Force MQ-1 Predator and MQ-9 Reaper.
 The Army’s MQ-1C Gray Eagle is also being funded in the next budget.

 One UAS that is being cut is the RQ-4 Global Hawk Block 30 program.
 Panetta said the high flying unmanned surveillance aircraft had proved to be just too expensive at more than $200 million apiece.
 Instead the Defense Department is extending the Cold War era U-2 spy plane program.
 Other versions of the Global Hawk, such as the Block 40 and the Navy’s Broad Area Maritime Surveillance system will continue.
 Other programs that provide intelligence, surveillance and reconnaissance are also being shielded from the budget ax.

 Entry filed under: Afghanistan, Counter Insurgency, Counter Terrorism, National Security and Defense, Special Operations, Weaponry and Equipment.
-Tags: Afghanistan, Air Force, Army, Counter Insurgency, counter terrorism, Defense, intelligence, Marine Corps, military aviation, Navy, Special Operations, surveilance and reconnaissance, UAS.
+Tags: Afghanistan, Air Force, Army, Counter Insurgency, counter terrorism, intelligence, Marine Corps, military aviation, Navy, Special Operations, surveilance and reconnaissance, Topics, UAS.